Parable #22. The Sheep, Gate & Shepherd:

 Observation #10.
 In contrast the true shepherd had a right to enter the sheep pen; so when he presented himself to the Gatekeeper he acknowledged him and he opened the Gate for him.

 Observation #11.
 When the shepherd entered the sheep pen to call out his own sheep from the other flocks, he called upon his sheep with a distinctive voice (i.e. there is one calling, the call of the Spirit) that the sheep had been trained to recognize.
 So when the sheep heard the familiar sound of their master’s voice they would immediately go to him.
 The shepherd thereafter led his sheep out of the sheep pen into an open area where he would form up his flock.
 Once the flock was assembled together then the shepherd would take his flock out to pasture.

 Observation #12.
 When a stranger entered the sheep pen, the sheep would run away from him because they did not recognize his voice.

 Six Insights about the Second Gate and the Thieves & Robbers:

 Insight #2.
-When the Master says “all who came before Me were thieves and robbers,” He is referring to those leaders of Israel (corrupt priests, evil kings, false prophets, false teachers-rabbis) who did not care about the spiritual good of the people of Israel.
-These persons used the sheep to advance their own material benefit and welfare.
+When the Master says “all who came before me were thieves and robbers,” he is referring to those leaders of Israel (corrupt priests, evil kings, false prophets, false teachers-rabbis) who did not care about the spiritual good of the people of Israel.
+These religious and political leaders used the sheep to advance their own material benefit and welfare.